LawrenceLoz/FormulaShare-DX/README.md

 ![build status](https://github.com/LawrenceLoz/FormulaShare-DX/actions/workflows/validate-branch-deployable.yml/badge.svg)

 This repository is the sharing framework for the [open-core](https://en.wikipedia.org/wiki/Open-core_model) project FormulaShare.
-FormulaShare is offered on the Salesforce [AppExchange app](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FR5TCUA1), with code from this repository augmented with additional features and capabiltiies.
+FormulaShare is offered on the Salesforce [AppExchange app](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FR5TCUA1), with code from this repository augmented with additional features and capabilties.

+The framework is provided open source in order for FormulaShare subscribers to be review and be confident that the app is designed securely.
+We also welcome contributions from our community of users or others who would like to collaborate and improve the design.
+The code can also be used in part or in its entirety to support other projects.

+## What problem are we solving?

-Salesforce provides great in-platform config options to share records, but none of these effectively address a common use case of needing to control access based on a record's relationship to other records.
-FormulaShare provides click-and-configure rules to do this, letting you use fields from related records and values of formula fields as criteria to determine access.
+Salesforce provides great in-platform config options to share records, but none of these effectively address the common use case of needing to control access based on a record's relationship to other records - sharing Cases, Opportunities or Custom Objects according to an associated Account, Country, Office or Team record for example.
+FormulaShare provides click-and-configure rules to do exactly this, letting you use fields from the controlling objects and values of formula fields to determine sharing.

 ## How does it work?

-The framework in this repository provides the following capabilties:
+The framework in this repository allows:

-* Records are shared to a user, role or group specified in a formula, lookup or text field
+* Records to be shared to a user, role or group specified in a formula, lookup or text field
-* Information from a parent object can be used to determine sharing access by using a formula field
-* A regular batch applies any updates to sharing changes
+* A regular batch to be scheduled to apply sharing changes
-* Standard and custom objects are supported
+* Dynamic sharing to be implemented for standard and custom objects

-When used together with the features of the [AppExchange app](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FR5TCUA1) FormulaShare provides:
+The [AppExchange app](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FR5TCUA1) extends this framework with features to enable:
-* Real time assessment from triggers
+* Real time sharing on creation and update of records
-* Sharing to uesrs, roles and groups on records related by a series of lookups (parent or child) to the shared object
+* Sharing to users, roles and groups on records related by a series of lookups (parent or child) to the shared object
 * Sharing to other entity types such as Manager Groups and Account or Opportunity Default Teams
-* Targeted Assessment Jobs to assess a subset of records in shared objects for more frequent and performant batch jobs
+* Targeted Assessment Jobs to apply changes for a subset of records for more frequent and performant batch jobs
 * Control over each object's recursion strategy
-* Additional stability.
+* A full Lightning setup interface
+* Reduced performance overhead.
 The security-reviewed package provides FormulaShare with separate governor limits for DML statements, SOQL query rows and other transaction resources, minimising risk of limits being exceeded

 By leveraging standard formula fields, FormulaShare lets admins and app builders quickly specify how records should be shared using a familiar feature, and complex relationships and conditions can be set where needed.
 Behind the scenes, FormulaShare creates and removes [apex managed sharing](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_bulk_sharing_creating_with_apex.htm) to match access to the conditions specified in rules.